 Early termination of Continuation Coverage.
-Continuation Coverage will end sooner than the 18 or 36 months if:
+Continuation Coverage under this plan will end sooner than the 18 or 36 months if:

-- Costs of coverage are not paid when due. - The Covered Person becomes covered under other group medical coverage, either as an employee or dependent.
+- Costs of coverage are not paid when due.

+- The Covered Person becomes covered under other group medical coverage, either as an employee or dependent.

 - The Covered Person becomes eligible for Medicare.
+(You may be eligible to continue your remaining coverage under a Medicare-coordinating plan).

 - GuideStone stops offering the Plan.

 - Your Employer stops offering the Plan.

-F. Family and medical leave
+G. Family and medical leave